kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 ### §65.111   Certificate required.

-\(a\) No person may pack, maintain, or alter any personnel-carrying parachute intended for emergency use in connection with civil aircraft of the United States (including the reserve parachute of a dual parachute system to be used for intentional parachute jumping) unless that person holds an appropriate current certificate and type rating issued under this subpart and complies with §[[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.127   Facilities and equipment.|§65.127]] through 65.133.
+\(a\) No person may pack, maintain, or alter any personnel-carrying parachute intended for emergency use in connection with civil aircraft of the United States (including the reserve parachute of a dual parachute system to be used for intentional parachute jumping) unless that person holds an appropriate current certificate and type rating issued under this subpart and complies with [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.127   Facilities and equipment.|§§65.127]] through 65.133.

 \(b\) No person may pack any main parachute of a dual-parachute system to be used for intentional parachute jumping in connection with civil aircraft of the United States unless that person—